TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 - When using makefiles to build, note the required combination and build using make command (see \htmllink{@VAR_MCU_SDK_DOCS_PATH/MAKEFILE_BUILD_PAGE.html, Using SDK with Makefiles})

-\note Enable the ENET_TEST_MII_MODE macro in test application and change the mode to MII from RGMII in SysConfig and rebuid the application to test the ICSSG ports in MII mode.
+\note Enable the ENET_TEST_MII_MODE macro in test application and change the mode to MII from RGMII in SysConfig and rebuild the application to test the ICSSG ports in MII mode.

 ## HW Setup